Resonant scattering for tunable quantum walks on graphs with tails: Scattering matrix

 \subsection{Generalized eigenfunctions associated with continuous spectra}

 There are generalized eigenfunctions $\psi \in \ell^{\infty} (A)$ satisfying $U \psi = e^{-i\lambda} \psi $ for $e^{-i\lambda} \in \sigma_{ess} (U ) $.
-Usually, the generalized eigenfunction are constructed in terms of the limiting absorpiton method for the resolvent operator $\lim_{\rho \downarrow 0}R (\lambda \pm i\rho )$ and the distorted Fourier transform associated with the spectrum of $U $.
+Usually, the generalized eigenfunction are constructed in terms of the limiting absorption method for the resolvent operator, i.e., $\lim_{\rho \downarrow 0}R (\lambda \pm i\rho )$ and the distorted Fourier transform associated with the spectrum of $U $.
 However, in this paper, we adopt the construction of the stationary state introduced by \cite{HiSe}.
 Their method allows us to construct generalized eigenfunctions for $ U $ even if $e^{-i\lambda} \in S^1$ is an eigenvalue of $U$.
-Here we derive a sketch of the proof and omit the details, refering to the results in \cite{HiSe}.
+Here we derive a sketch of the proof, refering to the results in \cite{HiSe}, for the sake of completeness of this paper, and in order to verify the consistency of related notations.

 Take a vector $[\alpha_1^{\flat} , \ldots, \alpha_N^{\flat} ]^{\mathsf{T}} \in {\bf C}^N$.
 Let

 for $\lambda \in {\bf T}$ and we take $\varphi_0$ as the initial state of the time evolution

 See Figure \ref{fig_initialstate}.